 A major characteristic of spontaneously developed roads is that they are tortuous in their shapes.
 This is because land owners allow roads to follow the alignment of the edges of the tortuous plot boundaries.
 Another problem of community initiated roads is that they are not in a well linked network.
 Sometimes links to nearby roads are missing.
 This causes people to travel comparatively longer distances to reach a nearby destination.
-In the Paurashava, though, such type of problems is not in scenarios but with the increase of physical growth this type of problem will specific.

-11.2.6.2 Operational, Safety, Signal and Other Deficiencies
+11.3.6.2 Operational, Safety, Signal and Other Deficiencies